socalrug/hackathon-2022-04/presentation/presentation_guidelines.md

 ## Overview

-On Sunday afternoon, all teams will prepare and present a final presentation covering their work during the hackathon, highlighting the insights and conclusions they found within the data set.
-The presentations will be presented to a panel of judges who will then award prizes in three categories:
+On Sunday afternoon, all teams will prepare and present a final presentation covering their work during the hackathon.
+The presentation should highlight the insights and conclusions found within the data set.
+The presentations will be presented to a panel of judges who will then award prizes in these categories:

 * Best Insight
 * Best Visualization